 Everything You Need To Know About Probiotics

 Probiotics have become a hot trend in the health and nutrition sphere, and for good reason.
 With health benefits like an improved digestive system and boosting your immune system, we highly recommend incorporating probiotics into your daily nutrition.
-Below you’ll be able to read a little more on what exactly probiotics are, how they work, and ways that you can easily include them into your diet.
+Below you’ll be able to read a little more on what exactly probiotics are, how they work, and ways that you can easily include them into your diet: your guide to probiotics.

-Ultimately, probiotics are broken into two categories: lactobacillus and bifidobacterium.
-The most basic of the two are lactobacillus probiotics, which we find in yogurts and cheeses.
+Ultimately, probiotics are broken into two categories: microbes and supportive substrate.
+The most basic of the microbes are probiotic bacteria (but certain fungi are also important), which we find in yogurts and cheeses.
 What these differences mean to you may vary based on your diet and your health concerns, and are something that we can cover at your next appointment.